wordlesstruth/docker-learning/reference/README.md

 ### **NOTE**

-This section assumes you're in the folder [docker-push-pull-tag](./docker-push-pull-tag)
+This section assumes you're in the folder [docker-push-pull-tag](./docker-push-pull-tag).
+It also pre-supposes you have an artifactory repo you can push and pull to.

 ```bash
 # first build an image, yes - you could tag it here as well